-- Heat the oil in a 2litre oven-proof pan or casserole dish.
+Heat the oil in a 2 litre (approx 2.5 quart) oven-proof pan or casserole dish.
 Saute the onions and garlic over a low-medium heat for 2-3 minutes, then add the fresh mushrooms.
 Cook, stirring occasionally, for 5-7 minutes until soft.

-- Add the stock to the pan, cover with a lid, and transfer to the oven.
-Cook at 180C for 40-45 minutes until all the stock is absorbed and the rice is cooked.
+Add the stock to the pan, cover with a lid, and transfer to the oven.
+Cook at 180C (350F) for 40-45 minutes until all the stock is absorbed and the rice is cooked.

-- You can prepare up to the end of 3. above, then set aside to bake later.
+You can prepare the dish until it is ready for the oven, then set aside to bake later.

 This will be my third and final entry into November’s Family Foodies, hosted by Louisa at Eat Your Veg and Vanesther at Bangers and Mash, which is after vegetarian recipes (this one’s even VEGAN!).
 And, as it’s a creamy warming delight starring the season’s wild mushrooms (if you can get your hands on them!), I’m also entering it into Simple & In Season, hosted by Katie at Feeding Boys and Ren at RenBehan.com.